Looking for answers? Here are some of our most commonly asked questions, with answers, related to the Ontario Pumped Storage Project (OPS).

 We are actively monitoring and collecting data to study vegetation, wetlands and wildlife in the area.
 It helps us refine our design and will serve as the basis for federal and provincial environmental regulatory reviews.

 Before we begin construction, the project will undergo rigorous provincial and federal environmental assessments conducted by independent government regulators to fully understand and limit potential environmental, health, social and economic impacts; and we will adhere to all regulatory processes and requirements.

 Over the coming years, Ontario’s electricity demand is expected to increase.
 As we transition away from fossil-fuel power generation we need to work now to make sure our electricity infrastructure can handle that demand.
 The Independent Electricity System Operator (IESO) estimates that Ontario needs 5,000 to 15,000 megawatts (MW) of new capacity resources by 2035.
-When operational, the Ontario Pumped Storage Project will provide 1,000 MW of flexible, clean energy to Ontario’s electricity system — that’s enough to power a million homes for up to eight hours.
+When operational, the Ontario Pumped Storage Project will provide 1,000 MW of flexible, clean energy to Ontario’s electricity system — that’s enough to power a million homes for up to 11 hours.

 Emission-free power generation, such as nuclear, wind and hydro, often generates excess electricity when it’s not needed and does not always generate enough power when consumers need it most.
 Using water and gravity, this project is effectively a natural battery that will store electricity for when it is needed most.
 It is a made-in-Meaford solution that will provide clean, reliable, secure and cost-effective electricity for all of Ontario.

 The Ontario Pumped Storage Project (OPS) will contribute to a vibrant local economy for Meaford.
 Built just outside of town, the project will bring many community benefits, including prioritizing local workers, materials, suppliers and services.
 It will create good jobs for people in town and throughout the region.
 And that means more customers for local restaurants and small businesses.